Yemenite Jews: Politics

 Israeli Politicians of Yemenite Jewish descent include Gila Gamliel (current member of the Knesset for Likud), Meir Yitzhak Halevi (the Mayor of Eilat), Saadia Kobashi (leader of the Yemenite Jewish community in Israel, and one of the signatories of the country's declaration of independence), and Avraham Taviv.

 Sports and media

 Becky Griffin, whose mother is Yemenite Jewish, works as a model, TV presenter and actress.

 Shahar Tzuberi is an Olympic windsurfer.

 Linoy Ashram is an Israeli individual rhythmic gymnast.
 She is the 2020 Olympic All-around Champion.
+Sagi Muki is an Olympic champion judoka.